As a Realtor® I’ve witnessed homes increase in value by 50% in 2 years

 However, current Euclidian zoning is outdated and slow.
 I will bring my knowledge of data-oriented solutions and real-time algorithmic modeling to launch Sandy City into the next era of sustainable growth.

 I will invest in data-oriented solutions, new technology, research, and green building solutions to handle our housing crisis.

 Accessory Dwelling Units (ADUs)

 One of the problems is that we are running out of land.
 A solution for this is the building of ADUs.
 These are separate buildings, or basement apartments, that can be rented out.

 Their benefits are many, and include: increased property values, decreased rent in desirable locations, increased public transit viability, increased spending in the local economy, and job growth.

-Unfortunately, cities like Cottonwood Heights do not allow ADUs.
-I will work to create the best ordinances for ADUs as a strategy to deal with our inevitable population growth.
+I will work with residents to create the best ordinances for ADUs as a strategy to deal with our inevitable population growth.

 *Photo credit: SLC Planning